unyimeudemy/solidID-backend/README.md

     <img height="400px" src="https://solididbucket.s3.amazonaws.com/photos/Model+databases.png" alt="Jenkins logo">
 </a>

-This repository is the backend built with spring boot.
+This repository is the backend, built with spring boot.
 You can check out the client repository in [SolidID-client](https://github.com/unyimeudemy/solidID-client) which is built with reactjs.

 Here communication with database is done via Java Persistence API (JPA).
 The relation database engine used here is postgres, and it is